 In the next 5-7 years, the modern market is likely to see a yet higher penetration of delivery models — single- and multi-fleet, in-house and crowdsourced delivery, from-store deliveries, curbside pickups, and many others.

-As the demand for delivery services of all calibers grow, the competition on the market becomes much more fierce.
+As the demand for delivery services of all calibers grows, the competition in the market becomes much fiercer.
 Business managers have to work on new ways to differentiate from competitors and appeal to customers.

 Adjusting your delivery management strategy with these seven trends in mind is a way to stay one step ahead of other companies in the sector.